Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 born in 1949, married with three children.
 Studied education,

-leader on the subject of aging, lecturer for social gerontology
+on the subject of aging, lecturer for social gerontology at

-at the college of Niederrhein.
-Over thirty years of interest
+the college of Niederrhein.
+Over thirty years of interest in

-in people with dementia.
-More recently, dealing with his own
+people with dementia.
+More recently, dealing with his own aging

-aging process and the development of ideas for life as an
+process and the development of ideas for life as an old man,

-old man, who might one day become dependent on others.
-Publications
+who might one day become dependent on others.
+Publications include

-include Das Recht der Alten auf Eigensinn (The Right
+Das Recht der Alten auf Eigensinn (The Right of the

 |